Nmbrs/tf-modules/azuredevops/project/README.md

 ## Sumary

-The `virtual_network` module supports the creation of Microsoft Azure virtual network in an existent Azure resource group name.
-This module also supports the creation of vnet subnets and enables the vnet service delegation, when needed.
+The `azuredevops_project` module simplifies the creation and configuration of Azure DevOps projects.
+It enables the setup of core project settings, such as repositories, pipelines, and service connections, while integrating with existing Azure DevOps organizations.

 ## Requirements